A. Introduction to the Apostle Paul’s letter to the Galatians.

 ii.
 In this whole section, Paul showed that there was enough contact between him and the other apostles to show that they were in perfect agreement, but not so much that it showed that Paul got his gospel from them instead of God.

 iii.
 Paul’s whole point in the second part of this chapter is important.
 His gospel was true, and his experience was valid, because it really came from God.
 It is fair for every Christian to ask if their gospel has come from God, or if they have made it up themselves.
-Each should examine if their Christian experience has come from God, or if they have made it up themselves.
 The questions are important because only what comes from God can really save us and make a lasting difference in our lives.